Eimer/collect-game/README.md

 ## World-service - simple service that can be using to manipulate a world (get/set world coords, e.t.c)

-## Helpers-service - simple service that can be using to semplify some methods.
+## Helpers-service - simple service that can be using to simplify some methods.
 Do not know about a world and units